svthalia/concrexit/README.md

 If you use Docker, please look at [this part](#docker) of the README.

-0. Get at least Python 3.6 and install pipenv and the Pillow requirements as per below.
+0. Get at least Python 3.6 and install poetry and the Pillow requirements as per below.
 1. Clone this repository
-2. Run `pipenv install --python 3 --dev`
+2. Make sure `poetry` uses your python 3 installation: `poetry env use python3`
+3. Run `poetry install`
-3. Run `pipenv shell`
+4. Run `poetry shell`
 5. `cd website`
 6. `./manage.py migrate` to initialise the database
 7. `./manage.py createsuperuser` to create the first user (note that this user won't be a member!)